Hassan I of Morocco: Early reign and rebellion in Fez

 Mawlay Hassan was proclaimed sultan of Morocco on the death of his father in 1873.
-His first action was to crush an urban revolt in the capital Fes in 1874, which he had to besiege for a few months.
-The tanners rose up in protest "raging like lions and tigers" through the streets of Fes, pillaging the house of Muhammad Bennis, the Minister of Finance, turning Fes into a battleground.
+His first action was to crush an urban revolt in the capital Fez in 1874, which he had to besiege for a few months.
+The tanners rose up in protest "raging like lions and tigers" through the streets of Fez, pillaging the house of Muhammad Bennis, the Minister of Finance, turning Fez into a battleground.
 Hassan I, who was on campaign sent letters calling for the pacification of the city.
 Shortly after, the hated tax collectors were withdrawn, and the rebellion halted.
 The tax collectors soon reappeared, leading to the rebellion commencing again more violently.
-The local Fes militiamen took up positions in minarets of Fes al-Bali and fired down on the army, but the two sides later negotiated peace and the rebellion was definitely terminated.
+The local Fez militiamen took up positions in minarets of Fes el Bali and fired down on the army, but the two sides later negotiated peace and the rebellion was definitely terminated.
 Of strong Arab culture, he did not know any foreign language, although Hassan I was a conservative ruler, he realised the need for modernization and the reform policy of his father.

 He strived to maintain the cohesion of his kingdom through political, military, and religious action, in the face of European threats on its periphery, and internal rebellions, He initiated reforms.
 He strived to ensure the loyalty of the great chiefs of the south.
 He did not hesitate to appoint local qaids like Sheikh Ma al-'Aynayn who gave him the Bay'a, the pledge of allegiance in Islamic law.
 He tried to modernize his army, and lead several expeditions to assert his authority, such as to the Sous in 1882 and 1886, to the Rif in 1887, and to Tafilalt in 1893.